lsst-tstn/tstn-042/index.rst

 Embedded SBC
 ------------
 The embedded SBCs are `ADL1500 Embedded Solutions <https://www.adl-usa.com/wp-content/uploads/2017/01/ADLEPC-1500-Datasheet-Final.pdf>`__.They are to be connected to the Ethernet via the Network switch.
-These devices received Ethernet from the Collimated Beam Projector cabinet.
 The SBC is used to communicate with and control the fiber Spectrographs via USB connections.

 Power Distribution Unit (PDU)
 -----------------------------